Interview: Teresa Letizia Bontà

 LC – What is your favourite topic if there is one?

 TLB – I love to tell the daring of my soul and I make use of other souls who know the weight of those steps.

 LC – Do you use art to express something in particular?
 It’s like your means of expression?

-TLB – Usually, I use art to free my soul from any emotion but I always hope to be able to help other people in seeing themselves in that context, even simply with a reflection.
-The emotion in itself is strong and I always try to thread my hand into the depths of every emotion because it is there that growth resides, and above all the emotional experience.
+TLB – Usually I use art to free my soul from any emotion but I always hope to be able to help other people in seeing themselves in that context even simply with reflection. the emotion in itself is strong and I always try to tread my hand into the depths of every emotion because it is there that growth resides but above all the emotional experience.

 LC – Can you explain something about the works of art you have in our exhibition?

 TLB – The Darkness of the Soul is a photographic project born from a necessity: to give shape to the pain.
 That deep feeling can skim even the most improbable and protect parts of our soul.
 In these photos, I am searching for the din of the silence that burns in a stormy spirit.
 The sensation of stillness invades during the act of protecting the feelings from sharp blades, victims of a love that now is a tormentor, a murderer.
 The blood gushes because of the indifference in the presence of the suffering.
 The frustrating scream that just asks to be supported to not fall down.
 A therapeutic walk directed to the awareness to don’t lose themselves even in front of the penetrating dark.
 Even the silence holds its breath.